warmana/cloudant-docs-fork/source/includes/guides/_replication-guide.md

 }
 ```

-Cloudant’s `_replicator` database can be interrogated at any time using the Dashboard or via the API:
+Cloudant’s `_replicator` database can be interrogated at any time using the Dashboard or using the API, as shown in the example.

-If replication has failed (e.g. if the authentication credentials were invalid), then the error state will be recorded in the `_replicator` document.
-In addition, the Cloudant account’s `/_active_tasks` endpoint can be used to see replication work as it progresses (see https://docs.cloudant.com/guides/replication/replicator-database.html for more details).
+If replication has failed, for example if the authentication credentials were invalid, then the error state is recorded in the `_replicator` document.
+In addition, the Cloudant account's `/_active_tasks` endpoint can be used to see replication work as it progresses (see https://docs.cloudant.com/guides/replication/replicator-database.html for more details).

 ### Cancelling replication